mondeja/potojson/README.md

 - **fuzzy** (bool) Include fuzzy messages.
 - **pretty** (bool) Pretty-print JSON output.
 - **indent** (int) Number of spaces for indentation used pretty-printing JSON output.
-Only takes effect if `pretty is True`.
+Only takes effect if `pretty` is enabled.
 - **language** (str) Language for the translations.
 Will be inserted in the empty key of the JSON output.
 If not provided and the passed pofile includes the "Language" header, will be extracted from it.